awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/getting-started.md

    1. */greengrass/v2*: The path to the root folder to use to install the AWS IoT Greengrass Core software\.

-   1. *GreengrassCore*\.
+   1. *GreengrassInstaller*\.
 The path to the folder where you unpacked the AWS IoT Greengrass Core software installer\.

    1. *region*\.
 The AWS Region in which to find or create resources\.